WalletScrutiny/WalletScrutinyCom/_hardware/securewallet.md

 ## Verdict

 Although the wallet itself may be completely offline, it still depends on the companion app to view and recover the seed phrase and make transactions.

+Moreover, the device's hardware is powered by the same company that manufactured the {% include walletLink.html wallet='hardware/coolwallets' verdict='true' %}.
+Similarly, the card is paired with a phone app, which [displays the seed phrases in sequence](https://youtu.be/FqzG7jPKH_0?t=221).

 In the case that the phone itself is compromised, the assets will be at risk.